Demystifying MU-MIMO Technology in Wi-Fi 6

 Wi-Fi 6 Applying MU-MIMO Technologies With Diversities

 Based on what we've discussed before, more spatial streams will bring higher throughput, but with higher hardware costs as well.
 A single radio of an enterprise-class Wi-Fi 6 AP supports up to eight spatial streams, delivering a throughput of up to 9.6 Gbit/s.
-Wi-Fi 6 that holds the enormous capacity potential will provide spatial diversity for MU-MIMO applications.
-Enterprises need to choose APs based on their actual service requirements for the most cost-effective solution.
+Wi-Fi 6 which holds enormous capacity potential will provide spatial diversity for MU-MIMO applications.
+Enterprises must choose APs based on their service requirements for the most cost-effective solution.
 Furthermore, ever-changing service models drive enterprises to select APs with more spatial streams for Wi-Fi 6 network deployment.

 |Service Type||Service Bandwidth (Mbps)|

 For the majority of the enterprises in networking construction, a minimum of 30 to 40 concurrent Stations (STAs) connected to each AP are required to meet the demands for daily production or operation.
 If services are initiated on 20 STAs concurrently, the provided bandwidth of an enterprise-class 2x2 MU-MIMO Wi-Fi 6 AP only meets the service requirements of 1080p video streaming.
 For this kind of situation, Wi-Fi 6 APs working in 4x4 MU-MIMO mode or higher are more suitable.
 Diversified STA types drive enterprises to select APs with more spatial streams on Wi-Fi 6 networks.
 Wi-Fi 6 AP with 2x2 MIMO configuration and Wi-Fi 6 AP with 4x4 MIMO configuration are the two most common types on the market now.